Princeton-Cabernet/BeauCoup/README.md

 The simulator also supports calculating the ground truth query output against the given trace.
 This is required for evaluating the accuracy of simulation runs.
 Please use the following command to calculate the ground truth.
 `python3 BeauCoup/py/simulator.py --groundtruth /path/to/IR.json /path/to/trace.npy /path/to/groundtruth.npz`

+#### Format
+The report includes three parts.
+- `event_log_first` is a list of `packet index, query ID` tuples, representing when a coupon collector is first allocated for a particular key of a query (i.e., this key collected the first coupon).
+- `event_log_finish` is a list of `packet index, query ID` tuples, representing when a coupon collector has collected enough coupons for the first time (i.e., time to send out alerts).
+- `total_coupons` is a 1-D array with only 0/1 entries, referring to whether each packet collected one coupon or no coupon.

+The ground truth is a 2-D array with each row representing a packet and each column representing a query.
+Each entry contains a number that shows, "for this query, given the key represented by this packet, the number of total distinct attributes seen for this key (since the beginning of the trace)".

 #### Repeated runs